Expert Says COVID-19 Deaths Closely Match “Normal” Age-Related Risk Pattern

-His findings are based on analysis of death certificate data for England and Wales over a 16 week (112 day) period between March 7 and June 26, 2020.
+His findings are based on analysis of death certificate data for England and Wales over a 16-week (112 day) period between March 7 and June 26, 2020.

-For the general population aged over 55, he calculates that the risk of catching and then dying from COVID-19 during this time was equivalent to experiencing around five weeks extra risk above the “normal” annual risk of death.
+For the general population aged over 55, he calculates that the risk of catching and then dying from COVID-19 during this time was equivalent to experiencing around five weeks of extra risk above the “normal” annual risk of death.

 This risk decreased steadily with age, corresponding to just two additional days above the “normal” annual risk for school children.

-For those over 55 who are infected with COVID-19, he suggests that the additional risk of dying is slightly more than the “normal” risk of death from all other causes over one year, and less than this for under 55s.
+For those over 55 who are infected with COVID-19, he suggests that the additional risk of dying is slightly more than the “normal” risk of death from all other causes over one year, and less than this for those under 55s.

-He shows that the death rate during this 16 week period was around 12-13% higher for each year older, corresponding to doubling for every five to six additional years of age, and this relation is consistent from childhood to old age.
+He shows that the death rate during this 16-week period was around 12-13% higher for each year older, corresponding to doubling for every five to six additional years of age, and this relation is consistent from childhood to old age.
 One in 50 people over 90 died with COVID-19 over this period, compared to 1 in 2,300,000 schoolchildren aged between 5 and 14.